vendyp/basecamp3api.net/README.md

 The rest will follow :)

+## Peoples

+* Get all people
+* Get all people in project
+* Get all pingable people
+* Get my personal information
+* Get people by id
+* Update who can access project (grant/revoke/create)

 # Upcoming API

-Working on People, and Webhooks API
+Working on Webhooks API

 # Change Log